angular/angular/aio/content/guide/service-worker-getting-started.md

 With the addition of an Angular service worker, the application behavior changes.
 On a refresh, the page loads normally.

-If you look at the Network tab, you can verify that the service worker is active.
+Look at the Network tab to verify that the service worker is active.

 <div class="lightbox">
   <img src="generated/images/guide/service-worker/sw-active.png" alt="Requests are marked as from ServiceWorker">